hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 		1. Delete all OVSvApps from a Datacenter
 		2. Delete all OVSvApps with Trunk and Uplink VDS from a Datacenter
-		3. Delete all OVSvApps from given Clusters...
+		3. Delete all OVSvApps from given Clusters
-		4. Delete a single or a comma separated list of OVSvApp...
+		4. Delete a single or a comma separated list of OVSvApp

+	For option 3, you must enter the name of the clusters from which you want to delete the OVSvApp appliances.
+	For option 4, you must enter the name of the OVSvApp applicances you want to delete, separated by a comma.

 ## Uninstalling OVSvApp VM on ESX hosts<a name="uninstallvcn"></a>